awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_dockerpreconfig.md

    FROM amazon/aws-eb-glassfish:5.0-al-onbuild-2.11.1
    ```

-   For more information about using a `Dockerfile`, see [Single Container Docker configuration](single-container-docker-configuration.md)\.
+   For more information about using a `Dockerfile`, see [Docker configuration](single-container-docker-configuration.md)\.

 1. Build the Docker image\.